 The Op module includes various static functions that deal with specific forms such as

-Curve, and the Num module includes static functions for simple numeric and geometric calculations.
+Geom for numeric and geometric calculations.
 Most of them are straightforward and easy to use.

 It's time to let our imaginary forces work on these functions.
 Keeping most of the code from above, let's try the